canonical/iot-field-example-snaps/using-docker/README.md

 #### seed-image

-Uses `docker` on the host machine to download various container images at build-time to then create on the target machine at run- or install-time.
+Uses `docker` on the build machine to download various container images at build-time to then create on the target machine at run- or install-time.
 Note that these containers could also be pre-downloaded and added to the `images/` directory.